Samagra-Development/docs/docs/Functional Specs Samiksha.md

 - *Form_title:* Enter the title of the form that will be displayed to the user.
 - *Form_id:* Specifies the table name.

-While creating an XLS there are several types of functions that you can enable in the data collection ranging from defining question types, setting up a form logics, defining form styling, and creating form operators.
+While creating an XLS there are several types of functions that you can enable in the data collection ranging from defining question types, setting up a form logic, defining form styling, and creating form operators.
 We have listed some of the commonly used features for each of these.

 *Question Types*